kirstein/angular-autodisable/README.md

 #### Loading class

-You can *optianlly* add a list of classes which will be added to the element while this is disabled.
-This is usefull to add a spinner or something similar.
+You can *optionally* add a list of classes which will be added to the element while this is disabled.
+This is useful to add a spinner or something similar.

 ```
   <button ng-click="doSomething()"